Aviemore: Tourism

+Recent history

 Around 1998, many of the original John Poulson buildings were demolished as part of a promised £50 million overhaul.
 Although the visitor buildings were replaced, many of the other leisure facilities were not.
 In 2006 a privately led tourist organisation began a programme of attracting tourists to the area.

 It is also notable for being near the freely grazing reindeer herd at Glen More, the only one in the United Kingdom.

 The Cairngorm Mountain Railway, owned by the Highlands and Islands Enterprise (HIE), was closed in October 2018 "due to health and safety concerns", or "structural problems" according to reports in summer 2019.
 At the time, an investigation was still underway to determine whether modifications would be "achievable and affordable".

 On 10 July 2019, an announcement stated that a contract had been finalised for the construction of the Badenoch & Strathspey Community Hospital and Health Care Centre in Aviemore.
 The 24-bed facility, to be built by Balfour Beatty, was expected to open in spring 2021.

 A previous report in February 2019 had provided additional specifics as to the plan.
 In addition to the rooms, the hospital was expected to have 12 consultation and treatment rooms, three minor injuries and out-of-hours treatment rooms, X-ray facilities and an outpatient department; paramedics would also be based here.

 During the summer of 2019, filming for the 25th James Bond film, No Time to Die, took place in the town and in the surrounding areas of Cairngorms National Park.
 Temporary accommodations were constructed in a car park in the town for the production crew of around 300.
 Some scenes were also being shot at the Ardverikie House Estate, just outside the park, roughly 50 mi southwest of the town.